xataio/client-ts/packages/client/README.md

 ## Deno support

-We publish the client on [deno.land](https://deno.land/x/xata), you can use it with the following import in the auto-generated `xata.ts` file:
+We publish the client on [deno.land](https://deno.land/x/xata).
+You can use it with the following import in the auto-generated `xata.ts` file:

 ```ts
 import { buildClient, BaseClientOptions, XataRecord } from 'https://deno.land/x/xata/mod.ts';